Nanyang Style - Interior Design Guide

 FAQ

-Nanyang style interior design blends Southeast Asian materials, tropical vibes, and colonial influences.
-Think airy layouts, rattan accents, and leafy plants.
-Spaces feel bright, open, and relaxed, ideal for warm climates.
+• Nanyang style interior design is known for its use of local Southeast Asian materials, a tropical and colonial look and feel.
+Consider airy layouts, rattan furniture and leafy plants.
+Rooms are bright, open and relaxed, perfectly fitting warm regions.

-Embrace natural materials such as rattan, bamboo, teak, and linen.
-You can mix these with ceramic tiles or terra cotta for added personality.
-Stick with authentic, tactile finishes where possible.
+• Embrace natural materials like rattan, bamboo, teak and linen.
+Mix them with ceramic or terra cotta tiles for more personality.
+Stay true to this philosophy by choosing authentic, tactile finishes wherever possible.

-Low-profile seating, cane chairs, and carved wood tables work beautifully.
-Look for pieces with gentle curves and light finishes.
+• Low-profile seating, cane chairs and carved wood tables fit seamlessly into this style.
+Look for pieces with gentle curves and light-colored wood finishes.
 Keeps the overall vibe comfortable, never fussy.